Reconfigurable mechanical vibrations laboratory kit: (2) Quality control

 \subsection{General testing}

 In order to characterize the performance of the DIY shaker, an analog accelerometer (ADXL335 - 5V triple-axis accelerometer) was interfaced with an Arduino Uno and mounted to the drive rod via a custom 3D printed piece.
 A hex nut was also fastened to the 3D printed piece using two set screws to approximate the total payload during operating conditions.
 The testing setup is illustrated in Figure \ref{fig:shaker_test}3A.
-The time series acceleration was then recorded as a function of frequency with the Baud rate set to 115200 bits per second.
-Each data point was recorded by printing the analog signal output to the serial port, which was then exported to a \.txt file using the freeware CoolTerm.
+The time series of axial acceleration was then recorded as a function of frequency.
+Each data point was recorded by printing the analog signal output to the serial port, which was then exported to a .txt file using the freeware CoolTerm.
 Since the magnitude of acceleration, $\gamma$, is given by $\gamma=A(2\pi f)^2$, the amplitude of oscillation at each frequency can be calculated and is plotted in Figure \ref{fig:shaker_test}3B.
 The total harmonic distortion (THD), which characterizes the purity of the fundamental signal, was also measured at 30, 60, and 90 Hz at increasing amplitudes.
-No apparent trend in the THD value was observed across amplitude or frequency, with the mean value across all parameters found to be $12.7 \pm 6.9 \%$.
+No apparent trend in the THD value was observed across amplitude or frequency, with the mean value across all parameters found to be $12.7 \pm 6.9 \%$. { The experimental data presented in this section is meant to be representative of all units using a 3'', 15 Watt speaker.
+Although not essential to test each unit, if users suspect their driver of having significantly different performance, the tests detailed here should be repeated to evaluate the operating specifications.}